Queen of the Clouds Tour

-The Queen of the Clouds Tour was the first headlining concert tour by Swedish recording artist Tove Lo in support of her debut studio album, Queen of the Clouds (2014).
+The Queen of the Clouds Tour was the first headlining concert tour by Swedish singer Tove Lo in support of her debut studio album, Queen of the Clouds (2014).
 The tour was officially announced nine months after the release of the album, on June 22, 2015.
 The tour began on September 28, 2015, in San Diego at the North Park Theatre and was scheduled to conclude on November 14, 2015, in Tove Lo's home city of Stockholm, Sweden, with a total of twenty shows over the span of three months.
 Due to illness, Tove Lo was forced to cancel the tour's four European.

 Set list

 This set list is representative of the show in Minneapolis on October 10, 2015.
 It does not represent all dates throughout the tour.